Compact Binaries through a Lens: Silent vs. Detectable Microlensing for the LIGO-Virgo-KAGRA Gravitational Wave Observatories: Probability of detection: An Upper Limit

+We then visualize the distribution of lensed sources as a function of $y$, which is Eq.\ (\ref{eq:probability_density}) marginalized over the lens and source positions:

+The lenses themselves are distributed like $p(y) \propto y$, but the prior is modified by some lensing configurations being \emph{more detectable} than others.
+This causes the { distribution to peak well below $y = 1$, and is further restricted if we require the lensing to be detectable}, i.e., to have enough mismatch with the unlensed waveform.{ We note that small mismatch can be significant at high SNR. }

-Fig. \ref{fig:Pdensity} displays the probability density for lensing normalized by the density of unlensed sources in the $y-M_L$ plane for several detected masses.
-As expected, more massive detections have a higher probability of being lensed.
-Figs. \ref{fig:Pdensity}(a) and (b) show two comparable regions of mismatch 5\% or higher for black hole binary systems of total detected mass $M_{det} = 30 M_\odot$ and $M_{det} = 60 M_\odot$.
-The higher $y$ region occurs when Geometrical Optics is valid, and the lower $y$ region corresponds to the amplification only region.
+Fig.\ \ref{fig:Pdensity} displays the probability density $p(y)$ as a function of lens mass $M_L$ normalized by the density of unlensed sources $N_S$, integrated over the lens position $\chi_L$.
+As expected, more massive binaries have a higher probability of being lensed.
+Figs. \ref{fig:Pdensity}(a)-(c) show the probability density for black hole binary systems of total detected mass $M_{det} = M_1 + M_2 = 30 M_\odot$, $M_{det} = 60 M_\odot$ and $M_{det} = 120 M_\odot$.
+The second column of each figure shows the same probability density restricted to when the mismatch is 5\% or higher, while the third column restricts the mismatch to 10\% or higher.
+The higher the mismatch with an unlensed source, the more likely it is to identify a source as being lensed.
+Otherwise, lensing is silent.
+In the second column of Fig.\ \ref{fig:Pdensity}(a) and (b), the probability density clearly separates in two regions.
+The higher $y$ region occurs when Geometrical Optics is valid, and the lower $y$ region corresponds to the amplification only scenario.
 As the total mass of the binary increases to $M_{det} = 120 M_\odot$ (Fig. \ref{fig:Pdensity}(c)), only the GO region is discernible reducing the $y-M_L$ range of identifiable lensed systems to a small area in the upper right corner of the plane.